Lesotho Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended stay with at least 2 blank pages for stamps
+Must be valid for at least six months beyond your intended departure date from Lesotho, with at least one blank visa page.

 Proof of Accommodation